 From the Chief Executive

-I encourage readers to explore the detail of this Annual Report and discover the significant outcomes achieved by the Agency over the past 12 months.
+I encourage readers to explore the detail of this annual report and discover the significant outcomes achieved by the agency during the past 12 months.

 Office for Recreation, Sport and Racing

 SA Health, Population Health Surveys, Prevention and Population Health Branch (2019).
 Active Lives, prepared for the Office for Recreation, Sport and Racing.

 Eckermann Crisp and Willan (2020) Active Lives South Australia Health Economic Analysis – an evidence base for reduced public health costs through physical activity.
 Office for Recreation Sport and Racing.

 2020 The ‘Game On: getting South Australia moving’ Plan

 2020 The State Sport and Recreation Infrastructure Plan